massgov/openmass/docs/content-type-checklist.md

 - Enable moderation (unless there's some specific reason not to). **Note that the content type filter on the "all content" view our authors use requires content types to have moderation enabled to work, so it's important to turn it on!**
 - Set the default state to "prepublished draft." **This is very important, as the Restricted Content Access tool depends on that prepublished state!**

-### Legacy Redirects

-- Permit authors to redirect to pages of this content type by adjusting the settings in the Legacy Redirect content type.

 ### Link/Entity Reference combo Fields